 - Travel on the trail at night is not permitted.

-- Please keep dogs leashed and under control.
+– Please keep dogs leashed, or at the very least, under control.
 Snowmobiles and wildlife are a threat to your dog’s safety.

 - Please take responsibility for your safety on the trail and consider the consequences of your actions.